Azure-Samples/azure-ai-vision-sdk/samples/csharp/image-analysis/dotnetcore/README-Linux.md

 ## Troubleshooting

-### While building

-* `error NU1101: Unable to find package Azure.AI.Vision.Core.
-No packages exist with this id in source(s)`
-  * Follow [the instructions here](/docs/common/local-nuget-feed.md) to set up a local NuGet feed using Visual Studio Package Manager UI, Package Manager console or .NET CLI, so the Azure AI Vision SDK NuGet file you downloaded can be found.

-### While running

 An error message will be displayed if the sample fails to run.
 Here are some common errors and how to fix them:

 * `401: Access denied due to invalid subscription key or wrong API endpoint.
 Make sure to provide a valid key for an active subscription and use a correct regional API endpoint for your resource`.